danielgindi/jquery.dgtable/README.md

 * `render`: The table has finished rendering (after adding rows etc.).
 * `cellPreview`: We are about to show a cell preview.
   * 1st argument: Preview's DOM element
-  * 2nd argument: Row's index
+  * 2nd argument: Row's index - or null for header
   * 3rd argument: Column's name
+  * 4th argument: Row's data - if applicable
   * At this stage you can prevent showing the preview, by calling `table.abortCellPreview`
 * `cellPreviewDestroy`: Cell preview element is about to be destroyed after hiding
   * 1st argument: Preview's DOM element